 A roulette wheel, some poker chips, a prostitute’s Neiman Marcus cape.
-Most people would see these items as the trappings of vice.
-But other people, in another light, see these items as the spoils of war, taken from a battlefield where good prevailed over evil.
+Most people would regard these items as the trappings of vice.
+But other people, in another light, regard these items as the spoils of war—a war in which “good” prevailed over “evil.”

 The battlefield: forty-six oak-shaded acres on a hilltop in west Arlington.

-The stronghold of temptation to be stormed and occupied: Top o’ Hill Terrace gambling casino.
+The stronghold to be stormed: Top o’ Hill Terrace gambling casino.

-It all began so genteelly.
+And yet it all began so peacefully, even genteelly.
 In 1921 Dallas home economist Beulah Adams Marshall bought land west of Arlington along the Bankhead Highway (Division Street today).
 On a hilltop with a grand view to the west she built an elegant building of timber and sandstone and opened a teahouse, hosting teas and dinners for ladies of refinement of Dallas and Fort Worth.
 Women were beginning to drive more in the early 1920s, and the Bankhead Highway connected the teahouse to both cities.

 The Top o’ Hill Terrace teahouse often appeared in the society columns of both cities.